Tatjana Ždanoka: Member of the European parliament (2019–2024)

 On 2 March 2022, she was one of 13 MEPs who voted against condemning the Russian invasion of Ukraine.
 For this she was eventually forced to leave the European Greens–European Free Alliance group.
 On 13 May, Ždanoka and six other people were detained in the Riga Town Hall Square at an unauthorized protest against the demolition of the Monument to the Liberators of Soviet Latvia and Riga from the German Fascist Invaders.

-On 15 September 2022, she was one of 16 MEPs who voted against condemning President Daniel Ortega of Nicaragua for human rights violations, in particular the arrest of Bishop Rolando Álvarez.
+On 15 September 2022, she was one of 16 MEPs who voted against condemning president of Nicaragua Daniel Ortega for human rights violations, in particular the arrest of Bishop Rolando Álvarez.

+On 20 April 2024, Ždanoka was barred from representing the European Parliament at conferences, foreign visits, and other events until the end of her current parliamentary term, as well as had her daily allowance for five days withheld for a total of EUR 1,750 for violating the European Parliament's code of conduct.
+She denied it being related to her cooperation with Russia, describing it as a "Parliament's punishment for the declaration of financial interests being inconsistent".

+In 2024, a report from an investigative journalism website The Insider accused Ždanoka of being a spy for Russia's Federal Security Service (FSB) since at least 2004.

+On 6 June 2024, Politico ranked Ždanoka as the "Russia-friendliest MEP" for having voted against 25 out of 26 resolutions critical of Russia between 2020 and 2024, abstaining only on the resolution condemning repression in Russia, in particular the cases of Vladimir Kara-Murza and Alexei Navalny.

 Views

-Ždanoka has described herself as a social democrat "combining the good parts of socialism and capitalism".
-During perestroika, she advocated for economic reform within the Soviet Union and has called the pro-independence Popular Front of Latvia "dangerously nationalistic".
+In a 2001 interview, Ždanoka described herself as a social democrat "combining the good parts of socialism and capitalism".
+During perestroika, she advocated for economic reform within the Soviet Union and called the pro-independence Popular Front of Latvia "dangerously nationalistic".
 For a long time, she opposed the accession of Latvia to the European Union believing that "complete acceptance of the EU's rules would lead to the destruction of our industry and agriculture" and that Latvia should be a "financial bridge between the East and the West" but gave up her Euroscepticism after attending the 2000 New European Left Forum in Sweden. Ždanoka still continues opposing NATO and advocates for the Baltic region to retain its "historical closeness to Russia" as a way to avoid the "destruction of Russia and the whole region".

-Ždanoka has said that during the presidency of Boris Yeltsin she was "ashamed to admit" she was Russian, but "was no longer embarrassed for Russia and its leadership" when Vladimir Putin became president, although still critical of his state capitalism and corruption.
-She supports the recognition of Russian as an official language in Latvia and European Union, pointing to the 9 million EU citizens who are native Russian speakers in the Baltic states and Southeast Europe.
+Ždanoka has also said that during the presidency of Boris Yeltsin she was "ashamed to admit" she was Russian, but "was no longer embarrassed for Russia and its leadership" when Vladimir Putin became president, although still critical of his state capitalism and corruption.
+She supports the recognition of Russian as an official language in Latvia and the European Union, pointing to the 9 million EU citizens who are native Russian speakers in the Baltic states and Southeast Europe.